Michael Jackson's Moonwalker: Reception

 MegaTech said that the Mega Drive version was an addictive platform game that had "excellent graphics".
 Mega magazine placed the game at number 91 in their list of the best Mega Drive games of all time, saying it was average.
 In 2004, the Genesis version of Moonwalker was inducted into GameSpot's list of the greatest games of all time.

 Your Sinclair compared the ZX Spectrum version of the game to Gauntlet and Operation Wolf, saying it was well animated and "a surprising amount of fun".

 Legacy

 Jackson later would go on to have a cameo role in Sega's Space Channel 5 and Space Channel 5: Part 2 music/rhythm games for the Dreamcast and PlayStation 2.
 Jackson's cameo did not return in the VR version of the first game.
 Jackson also appeared as a secret character in Ready 2 Rumble Boxing: Round 2.

-The Genesis version of the game is the subject of episode # 63 of "Angry Video Game Nerd."
+Soundtrack

+All three games included a different selection of songs.